ernestng11/youtube-transcriptor/README.md

 # YouTube Transcriptor

 Extract and organize transcripts from YouTube videos and playlists with automatic file organization and comprehensive metadata.
+Now with LLM analysis capabilities!

 ## Installation